By SeanPublished On: August 7, 2019Last Updated: November 23, 2022

-‘Come and try our ionized alkaline water, guaranteed to slow aging!
-We can even install the entire dispensing unit in your home so your family can enjoy it too!’
-Trips to the mall these days are often accompanied by the incessant promotion of such products and salespeople preaching about the ‘benefits’ of alkaline water.
-Worryingly, the trend doesn’t seem to be going away, which means this absurd marketing ploy is working.
-In reality, the manufacturer’s bottom line is the only benefit that can be gained out of alkaline water, and we’re going to expose the pseudoscience behind it in this article.
+Fancy some pH 10 alkaline water?
+What about pH 14?
+Trips to the mall these days are often accompanied by the constant promotion of ionized or alkaline water and its supposed benefits.
+Worryingly, the trend isn’t going away, which means this absurd marketing ploy is working.
+In reality, the manufacturer’s bottom line is the only benefit of alkaline water, and we’ll expose the pseudoscience behind it in this article.

 Table of Contents